Centralia in the Arts

 Nonfiction Books

 The Real Disaster Is Above Ground: A Mine Fire and Social Conflict, by J. Stephen Kroll-Smith and Stephen Robert Couch.
 It really wasn’t.
-This book is why academic writing is so often such a turn-off to the general reader.
+This book shows why academic writing is so often such a turn-off to the general reader.
 It takes a fascinating topic, wrings out everything remotely interesting, and then attacks the press for not doing the same.
 I really hate this book.
 University of Kentucky Press, 1990.

-Centralia, by Deryl Johnson of Kutztown University, Arcadia Publishing.
+Centralia, by Deryl B. Johnson of Kutztown University, Arcadia Publishing.
 Johnson also wrote the play Centralia mentioned elsewhere on this page.
 His new, 128-page softcover book is a tribute to the borough of Centralia and its people and contains historic photos contributed by Tom Dempsey and others.
 2004.

 Pennsylvania Disasters: True Stories of Tragedy and Survival, by Karen Ivory.
 Chapters on many of the various disasters to have befallen the Keystone State, including the Centralia Mine Fire.
 Insider’s Guide, an imprint of Globe Pequot Press.
 2007.